 Retail, leisure and hospitality businesses can get 100% relief on their business rates bill for 2020-21.
 There is no rateable value limit on this relief and it will not be subject to state aid.

 The property must be occupied or closed temporarily due to the government’s advice on COVID-19.

-If you have more than one business property you can get a retail discount for each one that is eligible, up to State Aid limits.
+If you have more than one occupied business property you can get a retail discount on each one.

 Properties that will be considered for a retail discount

 Properties that are being used for the sale of goods to visiting members of the public:

 - shops (like florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off-licences, chemists, newsagents, hardware stores, supermarkets)

 - charity shops

 - furnishing shops or display rooms (like carpet shops, double glazing, garage doors)